What does it mean to be human? Dancing, music, love, sex, cooking, other people… You’ll have heard these answers. Many are problematic.

 But let’s take it in good faith and assume that “Sex makes us human” is actually short for “loving (partnered) sexual acts” make us human.
 Even then, an African safari tour during lion mating season will offer a spectacle of just that, and no one is arguing that lions are human.
 Fortunately, lions don’t care what we think of them.

-More problematically, there are very human humans who are affected by this othering language, because not everyone seeks, needs and desires sex.
+More problematically, there is a large community of very human humans who are affected by this othering language, because not everyone seeks, needs and desires sex.
 Many in the asexual community are routinely dehumanised by such language, which is everywhere.
 “Sex is what makes us human” is a prime example of a microaggression.
 It often comes from within the queer community, and frequently comes from people who have fought hard to reclaim their own sexual identities and sex lives in a culture which makes sexual freedom a hard-won battle.

 WHAT TO SAY INSTEAD